Optional Practical Training (OPT)

-- Attend an OISS OPT seminar – highly recommended if in the Ypsilanti area; see the OISS calendar for dates and times of upcoming seminars.
+- Attend an OISS OPT seminar – highly recommended if in the Ypsilanti area; see Events for dates and times of upcoming seminars.

 - Read the STEM OPT Packet [PDF] carefully – required of all applicants; it can be found in the "forms" section of the OISS website.

 Who is Eligible for the STEM OPT Extension?

 - Students must have their degree conferred in a field included on the STEM designated majors list found on the DHS website.
 If your degree has not yet been conferred, but you have only a thesis or equivalent remaining, you may also apply for the STEM extension.
 You will need to provide a letter from your academic advisor indicating you have completed all degree requirements, with the exception of the thesis or equivalent.

 EMU STEM eligible majorsStudents that are STEM (science, technology, engineering, and mathematics) majors may be eligible to apply for a 24-month extension of their initial OPT.
 Approved STEM fields are based on standardized CIP (classification of instructional program) codes that correspond to your program of study.
 You can find the CIP code for your major on page 1 of your I-20, by the major.
 To see if your program of study is approved for the STEM extension, please see the Department of Homeland Security (DHS) website for their current list [PDF] and for the list effective May 10,2016.

 - Students must be currently on an approved, 12 month initial OPT authorization.

 - Student employer must be enrolled in the U.S. government's E-Verify program.
 View the E-verify Employers Search Tool.

 - Students must demonstrate proof of employment during initial OPT period; this is best proven with copies of the first and last pay stub you received from each employer.